 So, how to select an ERP that fit your needs?

 This consideration is straight forward.
 If you calculate the project ROI, you will understand why a more extensive ERP that cost millions and takes years to implement will not be on your shortlist.

 ERP is a Multiplier, the Bigger your Company, the Bigger the Impact

 You will have the ROI to select a more comprehensive ERP if your company revenue is higher.

 Think Big, Start Small and Slowly Progress to the Perfect Solution

-Very often, I saw companies who implemented cheaper ERP solution and have to go through painful change again a few years later to implement a more advanced ERP.
+Very often, I see companies who implemented a cheaper ERP solution only having to go through the painful change again a few years later to implement a more advanced ERP.

 People People People

 Get the right people involved, not just IT.
 ERP is not an IT Project.